konstantinos61-0/CS50-Web/README.md

 This project has its own dedicated repository, available at: https://github.com/konstantinos61-0/commerce

 ## Project 3: mail
-A Django web application for an email client that makes API calls to send and receive emails in JSON.
+A Django web application for an email client that makes API calls to send and receive emails.
 I designed the front-end as a Single-Page App using JavaScript and the AJAX Fetch API.
 Email data are transfered as JSON, parsed and utilized to properly update the web page.
 ### Demo
 A live demo video is available at: https://www.youtube.com/watch?v=Xh6ox6zMf_0
 ### Installation